 He was a mess!
 He continually strove to prove, to all the world, what a really tough guy deputy he was.
-In Barney's alter-ego eyes, he was scared of nothin' and nobody.
+In the eyes of Barney's alter-ego, he was scared of nothin' and nobody.

 In a recent interview, Don Knotts' widow, Francey Yarborough Knotts said, "Don and I loved Andy very much, Andy and Don had a great friendship and a great creative partnership.
 Throughout their lives, they continued to have fun together and discuss the art of comedy and acting."